danielFrancisOlivieri/templars/content/derrida/index.md

-Perhaps something has occurred in the history of the concept of structure that could be called an “event,” if this loaded word did not entail a meaning which it is precisely the function of structural—or structurality—thought to reduce or to suspect.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Perhaps something has occurred in the history of the concept of structure that could be called an
+“event,” if this loaded word did not entail a meaning which it is precisely the function of structural—or structurality—thought to reduce or to suspect.
 But let me use the term “event” anyway, employing it with caution and as if in quotation marks.
 In this sense, this event will have the exterior form of a rupture and a redoubling.

-It would be easy enough to show that the concept of structure and even the word “structure” itself are as old as the epistémé—that is to say, as old as western science and western philosophy—and that their roots thrust deep into the soil of ordinary language, into whose deepest recesses the epistémé plunges to gather them together once more, making them part of itself in a metaphorical displacement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It would be easy enough to show that the concept of structure and even the word
+“structure” itself are as old as the epistémé—that is to say, as old as western science and western philosophy—and that their roots thrust deep into the soil of ordinary language, into whose deepest recesses the epistémé plunges to gather them together once more, making them part of itself in a metaphorical displacement.
 Nevertheless, up until the event which I wish to mark out and define, structure-or rather the structurality of structure—although it has always been involved, has always been neutralized or reduced, and this by a process of giving it a center or referring it to a point of presence, a fixed origin.
 The function of this center was not only to orient; balance, and organize the structure—one cannot in fact conceive of an unorganized structure—but above all to make sure that the organizing principle of the structure would limit what we might call the freeplay of the structure.
 No doubt that by orienting and organizing the coherence of the system, the center of a structure permits the freeplay of its elements inside the total form.
 And even today the notion of a structure lacking any center represents the unthinkable itself.

-Nevertheless, the center also closes off the freeplay it opens up and makes possible.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Nevertheless, the center also closes off the freeplay it opens up and makes possible.
 Qua center, it is the point at which the substitution of contents, elements, or terms is no longer possible.
 At the center, the permutation or the transformation of elements (which may of course be structures enclosed within a structure) is forbidden.
-At least this permutation has always remained interdicted2
- (I use this word deliberately).
+At least this permutation has always remained interdicted (I use this word deliberately).
 Thus it has always been thought that the center, which is by definition unique, constituted that very thing within a structure which governs the structure, while escaping structurality.
 This is why classical thought concerning structure could say that the center is, paradoxically, within the structure and outside it.
 The center is at the